banuni/yoshi/packages/yoshi-flow-editor/docs/DEV_CENTER_REGISTRATION.md

   - In **Widget Endpoints** section add:
     - Editor endpoint to render your widget via `Component URL`.
 It could be your server or static html file url (see more: [#2013](https://github.com/wix/yoshi/issues/2013)), which will be rendered in iFrame by platform.
 For local development (after you start the app by `yoshi-flow-editor start`) it will be available by: `https://localhost:3000/editor/:componentName`.
     - Settings Panel endpoint.
 Server or static html url which will render settings for your widget.
-For local development it will be `https://localhost:3000/settings/:componentName`. hochesh v fifku?
+For local development it will be `https://localhost:3000/settings/:componentName`.
   - Update your **local app**.
 Each widget should be represented by component in your app.
 To map dev center widget with your component just add `"id": "{Widget ID}"` to `.component.json` in the component's directory.
 This will allow yoshi to create all the magic under the hood.